-I'm Libby...a recipe developer, food writer, entrepreneur, and mother of two.
+I'm Libby...a work at home mother of two.
 I created this site to help busy parents find the balance between dinner and family time.
-It is my goal to get you into the kitchen and away from the drive-thru.
 I share recipes and tips that are simple and feature everyday ingredients that produce wonderful meals that your whole family will enjoy!
 (Read More)....

 I need to first and foremost state that the original title for this recipe was named Crock Pot Breakfast Casserole.